Zen-kun04/WLang/README.md

-# WLang - The programming language for the web
+# 💻 WLang - The programming language for the web

+WLang is a programming language designed to unify web syntaxes in a single language, thus simplifying web development!

+---

-## Why?
+## 📖 Why?
 In February 2023 to January 2024 I was learning web development, from basics to advanced topics.
 To be honest, almost everything was kind of "easy" to learn and practice.

 But I knew several people trying to learn web development but it's too difficult, and I can understand them because the web languages are divided into several sintaxis.